sibiraj-s/ngx-tiptap/README.md

 ### Bubble Menu

 This will make a contextual menu appear near a selection of text.
 Use it to let users apply marks to their text selection.
 The markup and styling are totally up to you.

+Import the `TiptapBubbleMenuDirective` to your component and use it.
+For example:

 ```html
 <tiptap-editor [editor]="editor"></tiptap-editor>